s-kawara/PL-100JA-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab01-design-a-solution.md

 >
 > **You**: Perfect\!
 Do you fix all the problems that get reported?
 >
-> **Coworker**: Many of them some are duplicates and do not get fixed; others will cost too much and must get manager approval and if they are not approved then they don't get fixed.
+> **Coworker**: Many of them are duplicates and do not get fixed; others will cost too much and must get manager approval.
+If they are not approved they don't get fixed.
 >
 > **You**: How do you do that approval today?
 >
-> **Coworker**: Well if I get one that I think is going to be expensive I have to try to track down the manager for approval, and sometimes if I can’t get it right away it gets set aside till I remember.
+> **Coworker**: If I get one that I think is going to be expensive I have to try to track down the manager for approval, and sometimes if I can’t get it right away it gets set aside till I remember.
 >
 > **You**: Ok, so if we could include approval that might help.
 I will let you know when you can try the app\!